mkht/PSOpenAI/README.md

 ```

 > [!TIP]
-> The default model used is GPT-3.5.
+> The default model used is GPT-3.5-Turbo.
-> If you can and want to use GPT-4, you can specifies model explicitly like this.
+> If you want to use other models such as GPT-4o, you can specifies model explicitly like this.
 > ```PowerShell
-> Request-ChatCompletion -Message "Who are you?" -Model "gpt-4"
+> Request-ChatCompletion -Message "Who are you?" -Model "gpt-4o"
 > ```